LuJunru/FIPO_Project/README.md

 # FIPO
-FIPO: Free-form Instruction-oriented Prompt Optimization with Preference Dataset and Modular Fine-tuning Schema
+Free-form Instruction-oriented Prompt Optimization with Preference Dataset and Modular Fine-tuning Schema

 ## Environment
 We provide [core_requirement.txt](core_requirement.txt) for your convenience.